ppy/osu-wiki/wiki/Gameplay/Game_modifier/Mod_multiplier_(lazer)/en.md

 ## History

-Initially, osu!(lazer) used the same constant mod multipliers as osu!(stable) (with the exception of [Key mods](/wiki/Gameplay/Game_modifier/Key_mods_(lazer)), see [below](#reduction-of-osu!mania-key-mods-multiplier)),[^mods-2017] which can be found [here](/wiki/Gameplay/Game_modifier/Summary).
+Initially, osu!(lazer) used the same constant mod multipliers as osu!(stable) (with the exception of [Key mods](/wiki/Gameplay/Game_modifier/Key_mods_(lazer)), see [below](#reduction-of-osu!mania-key-mods-multiplier)),[^mods-2017] which can be found in [the mod overview article](/wiki/Gameplay/Game_modifier/Summary).
 However, due to a different scoring system and new features like mod customisation, these multipliers were not suitable for the game in the long run.
 Therefore, the system was adjusted multiple times in the following years.

 ### Removal of increased multipliers for customised mods